 After taking on story editor for Marlena and the final chapter, Dingeldei became final picture and sound editor on The FIVE Provocations.
 Dingeldei has cut short films, music videos and documentaries before being snapped up on her first feature film.
 She edited the music series Amateur Hour and has nailed the art of editing through her love of a good rhythm.
 She is one part of the feminist punk band MISS MISS and performs with Melbourne punk rock band Loobs.

-The FIVE Provocations is about finding ways through grief and connecting with people who help you overcome the helplessness we feel around loss.
+We all experience loss at various stages in our lives and yet most of us struggle to cope with grief.
+The Five Provocations is about finding ways through grief and connecting with people who help you overcome the helplessness we feel around loss.
 Each of the four main characters in the film are displaced and although we don’t see the moments of loss, all of them are struggling to cope with the change that loss brings.

 I wanted to make a film that was as unexpected as life with a narrative that explores the complicated moments and experiences of everyday people familiar to me in my world, yet rarely depicted on screen.
 We might think we have it all worked out as we plan for the future, but what happens when someone unexpected suddenly appears, someone so extraordinary that that chance meeting provokes a significant change in you?

 With The Five Provocations I was interested in the idea of merging live performance work within a narrative fiction film.
 I love the way that performance art and live theatre connect and energise an audience.
 I thought if we capture some of the contemporary performances I’d seen in in the vibrant Melbourne independent theatre scene and drop them into a fictional narrative world, where neither the characters nor the actors playing them would know they were going to appear, we would get surprising unscripted and authentic reactions.